itsayaankhan/canvas-base-defense-game/README.md

-# canvas-base-defense-game
+# canvas-base-defense-game<br>
 The rights to this game go to Chris Courses.

 I was simply using his course for learning purposes, as well as modifying and tweaking a parts of the code.

-You can check out his other courses and material on his website: https://chriscourses.com/ (by the way, his resources on HTML 5 canvas, JS, CSS, and game development are amazing and would recommend for any begineer, intermediate, and advanced programmers)
+You can check out his other courses and material on his website: https://chriscourses.com/ <br>
+(by the way, his resources on HTML 5 canvas, JS, CSS, and game development are amazing and would recommend for any begineer, intermediate, and advanced programmers)

 You can try out the game here: https://peppy-raindrop-855249.netlify.app/